BotchedPleb/BIO_350_F25/README.md

 IC In Class Example 2
 - Imported the first set of data with pandas
 - ran plot models with the help of copilot

+IC Assignement 4: Chapter 4 of Ecology Handbook
+- Lotka-Volterra competition equation
+- Created an algorthim to calculate the population growth of two plant population
+- Graphed using matplotlib to see the comparison betweeen the two populations
+- Answered questions regarding M populution